 - Poor truck maintenance or inspection

-- Aggressive driving or speeding
+- Aggressive, reckless driving or speeding

 - Unsafe or poor hiring practices